y0nil/kusto.blog/blog-posts/workload-groups.md

 *Last modified: 01/22/2021*

 [Workload groups (preview)](https://docs.microsoft.com/azure/data-explorer/kusto/management/workload-groups){:target="_blank"} allow you to group together sets of requests
-(command and/or queries) with similar characteristics, and apply a set of policies to control per-request limits and request rate limits for each of these groups.
+(commands and/or queries) that have similar characteristics, and apply policies to control per-request limits and request rate limits for each of these groups.

 Classification of requests is done according to custom logic you can define using the Kusto query language.